lurvet/alx-pre_course/README.md

-README file has been updated
+README FILE HAS BEEN UPDATED